looshlee/cilium/README.rst

 is integrated into common orchestration frameworks such as Kubernetes.

 A new Linux kernel technology called eBPF_ is at the foundation of Cilium.
-It supports dynamic insertion of eBPF bytecode into the Linux kernel at various integration points such as: network IO, application sockets, and tracepoints to implement security, networking and visibility logic. eBPF is highly efficient and flexible.
+It supports dynamic insertion of eBPF bytecode into the Linu!x kernel at various integration points such as: network IO, application sockets, and tracepoints to implement security, networking and visibility logic. eBPF is highly efficient and flexible.
 To learn more about eBPF, visit `eBPF.io`_.